BrenoVelasco/tasks-journal-entries/README.md

 2. Status changes to "RUNNING" (simulates AI processing) ↓
 3. After 5 seconds, status changes to "PENDING_ACTION"
-   (or "COMPLETED" for OTHER tasks) - LLM returns a proposed action ↓
+   (or "COMPLETED" for OTHER tasks) - Based on the task type, the LLM returns a proposed journal entry OR a journal entry to revert
-4. User clicks "View" to see the proposed action
    ↓
+4. User clicks "View" to see the proposed journal entry ↓
 5. User clicks "Execute Action" to apply the changes
    ↓